citartec/TkMid/README.md

 To run on a Raspberry Pi you need to create a new python env

 python3 -m venv midtk

 source midtk/bin/activate

 python3 tkmid.py

 Make sure you lock the canvas when using as touchscreen.

-If you create a bunch of sliders, make sure to change the cc numbers before touching the sliders or a feedback loop start if you are sending the midi internally and not to an outside source.
+If you create a bunch of sliders, make sure to change the cc numbers before touching the sliders or a feedback loop will start.

+This happens if you are sending the midi internally and not to an outside source.